Absolute Batman: The Zoo (Comics) | Review

 Scott Snyder and Nick Dragotta strip away everything you think you know about Batman and rebuild him from the ground up.

 This isn't your father's Batman.
 Hell, this isn't even your Batman.
-Writer Scott Snyder (All-Star Batman: My Own Worst Enemy, Batman: The Court of Owls) and artist Nick Dragotta have taken the Dark Knight's most sacred elements and blown them to pieces.
+Writer Scott Snyder (All-Star Batman: My Own Worst Enemy, Batman: The Court of Owls) and artist Nick Dragotta (Captain America: Forever Allies, East of West: The Promise) have taken the Dark Knight's most sacred elements and blown them to bits for DC's All In.

-The Absolute Batman creative team brings something genuinely revolutionary that feels both completely alien and deeply familiar to longtime Batman readers everywhere.
-When DC promised a radical reimagining with their ambitious new Absolute Universe, they delivered exactly that bold promise with this opening salvo.
+Absolute Batman creative team brings something genuinely revolutionary that feels completely alien, yet deeply familiar to longtime Batman readers everywhere.
+When DC promised a radical reimagining with their ambitious new Absolute Universe, they actually delivered exactly that bold promise with this powerful opening salvo.

 Premise (Spoiler-Lite)

-This Bruce Wayne didn't grow up in Wayne Manor's luxury and privilege– he was raised in Crime Alley alongside future rogues like Waylon Jones and Harvey Dent.
+This Bruce Wayne didn't grow up in Wayne Manor's luxury and privilege– he was raised in Crime Alley alongside future rogues like Harvey Dent and Waylon Jones.
 That shared traumatic history gives every single confrontation deep emotional weight and personal stakes.

 Roman Sionis, operating as Black Mask, leads the Party Animals– a gang of monkey-masked killers who've declared war on Gotham's traditional power structure.
-When Black Mask brutally murders the heads of both the Maroni and Falcone crime families, it signals a shift from old-school organized crime to chaotic terror.
+When Black Mask brutally murders the heads of both the Falcone and Maroni crime families, it signals a shift from old-school organized crime to bloody chaotic terror.

-When Batman finally encounters the Party Animals gang members in brutal street combat, it's not just about stopping ordinary street criminals in their destructive tracks– it's about protecting a working-class community he genuinely belongs to and calls home.
+When Batman finally encounters the Party Animals gang members in brutal street combat, it's not just about simply stopping ordinary street criminals in their destructive tracks– it's about protecting a working-class community he actually belongs to and personally calls home.

-His brutal methods reflect that desperation: knives hidden in his cowl ears, a bat-symbol axe that he wields with construction worker efficiency and a willingness to maim enemies that would make any previous iteration of Batman uncomfortable.
+His brutal methods reflect that desperation: knives hidden deep in his cowl ears, a massive bat-symbol axe that he wields with the efficiency of a construction worker and a clear willingness to brutally maim enemies that would make any previous iteration of Batman uncomfortable.

-That mysterious MI6 agent turns out to be someone longtime Batman readers will instantly recognize and remember fondly but appearing in a completely different role that totally subverts all previous expectations about the beloved character.
+The series' most brilliant subversion comes through an MI6 operative investigating Bruce's nighttime activities.
+That agent turns out to be someone longtime Batman readers will instantly recognize but appearing in a completely different role that subverts all expectations.

-As the five-issue arc progresses steadily, Black Mask's campaign becomes increasingly personal and vindictive.
-The Party Animals don't just rob banks or sell drugs– they target the infrastructure that keeps working-class residents of Gotham City barely functioning.
+As the six-issue arc progresses steadily, Black Mask's campaign becomes increasingly personal and vindictive.
+The Party Animals don't just rob banks or sell drugs– they target the very infrastructure that keeps working-class residents of Gotham City barely functioning.

 The Party Animals represent urban displacement through violence, forcing out established communities through terror rather than traditional economics.
 Batman's response isn't calculated or strategic– it's the desperate fury of someone watching his home get destroyed.